 Scarlett

 When Margaret Mitchell started writing her bestselling novel, Gone with the Wind, she named her hero Pansy.
 However, the book publishers suggested she use a more dramatic name.
 Thus, Mitchell changed her character's name to Scarlett.
-Where did that come from, though?
+Where did that come from?

-According to Nancy's Baby Names, Mitchell often came across the name Katie Scarlett in Irish Literature.
-This being said, Scarlett O'Hara's first name was Katie.
-Scarlett got her middle name from her grandmother's maiden name.
-She was just always known as Scarlett, though.
-Mitchell explained it in her novel, but it's easy to miss that in the movie.
-Thus, parents who only saw the movie might misread Scarlett as a common Victorian name.
+According to Nancy's Baby Names, Mitchell often came across the name Katie Scarlett in Irish Literature; Scarlett O'Hara's first name was Katie.
+Scarlett got her middle name, by which she was called, from her grandmother's maiden name.
+Mitchell explained it in her novel, but it's easy to miss in the movie, confusing parents into thinking Scarlett was a common Victorian name.

 As hinted above, Scarlett began as a surname.
 However, it doesn't sound like one because it's merely a respelling of the color.
-Scarlet cloth wasn't always exclusively red, though.
-In the late Middle Ages, two centuries after Scarlett became a surname for makers of the cloth, scarlet became a term for its common red color.
+Scarlet cloth wasn't always exclusively red, though; during the late Middle Ages, two centuries after Scarlett became a surname for the cloth makers, scarlet became a term for its common red color.

-Nonetheless, Scarlett has never dropped out of use since its 1937 debut.
-Perhaps it re-entered the top 1000 in the early 1960s.
-It could have to do with the twenty-fifth anniversary of the book's publication.
+Nonetheless, Scarlett has never dropped out of use since its 1937 debut; perhaps it re-entered the top 1000 in the early 1960s.
+It could have to do with the 25th anniversary of the book's publication.
 Or else, there was the 1961 political comedy One, Two, Three, which featured a character named Scarlett Hazeltine.
-Since Scarlett re-entered the top 1000 the year after the comedy came out, I think One, Two, Three had a larger impact than the anniversary of Gone with the Wind.
-Since it left the top 1000 again in 1964, parents were still not quite ready for the name.
+Since Scarlett re-entered the top 1000 the year after the comedy came out, I think One, Two, Three had a larger impact.
+It left the top 1000 again in 1964, signaling parents were still not quite ready for the name.

 Twenty-eight years later, Scarlett returned to the top 1000 to stay.
 The year before its resurgence, Alexandra Ripley wrote Scarlett, a sequel to Gone with the Wind.
 Because Scarlett never left the top 1000 again, it was clear parents were finally ready to keep using the dangerous name.
 Yet, Scarlett still clung to the fringes of the charts.